leeyimin/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename An Existing Tag

+**MSS**

+1. User requests to rename an existing tag of some name to some other name
+2. AddressBook asks for confirmation to rename the tag
+3. User confirms the request.
+4. AddressBook renames the given tag to the given name Use case ends.

+**Extensions**

+2a.
+There is no existing tag with the name given

+> 2a1.
+AddressBook shows an error message <br>
+  Use case ends

+3a.
+User rejects the confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements